 In total there are possibly over a hundred different types available so we can't cover the entire range here, but below are some of the more familiar ones.

 Aglaonema Silver Queen was one of the early hybrids that interior designers fell in love with.
-With its skinny marbled silvery-green lance shaped leaves they appeared everywhere from hospitals to shopping malls, a fantastic variety for underplanting for tall floor plants.
+With its skinny marbled silvery-green lance shaped leaves they appeared everywhere from hospitals to shopping malls, A fantastic variety for underplanting when using tall floor plants with few low leaves.

 Perhaps not as popular as they were 20 years ago, they're still sold and because of Aglaonema's general long-lived nature, means there will be plenty of established Silver Queens still growing happily around the world.